Establish a branch in Italy

-Establishing a branch of a foreign company in Italy
+How to establish a branch of a foreign company in Italy?

-Establishing a branch enables the company to operate in Italy with a more streamlined, cost-effective structure than if a full subsidiary were established in the Country.
+The establishment of a branch enables the company to operate in Italy with a more streamlined, cost-effective structure than if a full subsidiary (i.e. an Italian company) were established.

-The establishment of a branch shall be authorized by a special resolution of the Company’s corporate body that is competent pursuant to the law of the country of incorporation.
+The establishment of a branch shall be authorized by a special resolution of the company’s corporate body that is competent pursuant to the law of the place of incorporation.

 As far as Italian law is concerned, such resolution shall:

-- authorize the establishment of a branch in Italy and specify an address for the branch in Italy;
+- authorize the establishment of a branch and indicate an address in Italy;

-- appoint a legal representative of the branch and specify the powers granted to such representative.
+- appoint a representative of the branch and specify the powers granted to such representative.

-- copy of the resolution that authorized the opening of a branch.
+- copy of the directors’ resolution that authorized the opening of a branch in Italy.

-Such documents shall be notarized and apostilled pursuant to the Hague Convention of 5 October 1961 and translated in Italian by a certified translator in accordance with Italian law.
+Such documents shall be notarized and apostilled pursuant to the Hague Convention of 5 October 1961 (or notarized and legalized with a local Italian Embassy or Consulate if the country where the power of attorney is executed is not a member of the apostille convention) and translated in Italian with sworn translation with and Italian public notary.

 Is a branch subject to corporation tax in Italy?